~ THE YEAR WITHOUT SMELL ~

 Of all the senses—unless you are a perfumer, chef or sommelier—smell is often overlooked.
 A pecking order for the senses, established long ago, sees scent pushed to the periphery.
 Aristotle claimed that seeing and hearing were superior because these are only senses we can distance ourselves from, allowing objective thought.
 The remaining senses he considered more subjective, leading to self-indulgence.
 Plato favoured sight, linking it to intelligence and the ‘eye of the soul’.
 Da Vinci and Galileo agreed.
 Scent does, however, have Michel de Montaigne on its side, who dedicates a whole essay to smell (although at one point he does consent that it’s better to be free from smell than to smell at all).

 Smell is also the biological outlier, processed in a separate part of the brain to the other four senses, which reside together in the thalamus—the gateway to consciousness.
 Olfactory detections are relayed to an area called the amygdala which is responsible for storing and sorting emotion and memory.
-Encounters of the nose are translated by feelings, rather than thoughts, an explanation why many of us have a unique relationship to smell compared with the other senses.
+Encounters of the nose are translated by feelings, rather than thoughts, an explanation why many of us have a unique relationship with smell compared with the other senses.
 It also elucidates why smell functions like a tripwire for involuntary memories.
 Scent is a Proustian archaeologist, exhuming a small piece from the remains of your former self, and attentively brushing off the dirt and dust.

 “An exquisite pleasure had invaded my senses, something isolated, detached, with no suggestion of its origin.”— Proust, In Search of Lost Time

 A powerful trigger for me is freshly washed, still-damp linen (which, I assure you, smells different from dry linen).
 Memories of my mum, and my youth, cascade over me: she and I pushing the washing trolley—with the squeaky wheel—up the red brick path to the old Hills Hoist washing line, hidden behind a wall of ivy.
-The harsh Australian sun shining hot on my cheek and cooling it down by resting it against a damp bed sheet draped over the clothesline.
+The harsh Australian sun shining hot on my cheek and cooling it down by resting my face against a damp bed sheet draped over the clothesline.
 My eyes squinting from the bright glare emanating from the sheet’s white flatness.

 Due to life’s later experiences, a whiff of tequila will cause my hairs to stand on end while swiftly depositing me back to my twenties, slumped over on a stairwell, vomiting a river into a cooking pot.
 More pleasantly, the smell of one book will often remind me of a completely unrelated book; one whose pages flickered across my fingers years prior.